 Non-conventional mortgage investments attract higher loan loss risk.
 This higher risk is compensated for by a higher rate of return.
 The failure of one or more borrowers to make payments according to the terms of their loan could result in the Issuer exercising its rights as mortgagee and may adversely affect the Issuer's rate of return, which is directly correlated to the receipt of mortgage payments.
 Also, the recovery of a portion of the Issuer's assets, i.e. the property put up as collateral by the defaulting borrower, would be tied up for a period of time, diverting resources away from the funding of new investments.
 Due to fluctuations in the housing market and the economy generally, there is a possibility that historical loan default rates may increase and that in any power of sale, the Issuer could lose a substantial portion of the principal amount loaned to the borrower.
-Excessive loan loss could affect materially the Issuer's ability to perform its obligations and its ability to maintain dividends on the Shares at a consistent and desirable level, or to repay its obligations under the Debentures as they become due.
+Excessive loan loss could affect materially the Issuer's business, financial condition and results of operations, which in turn may adversely affect the Issuer's ability to perform its obligations and its ability to maintain dividends on the Shares at a consistent and desirable level, or to repay its obligations under the Debentures as they become due.